Tim55667757/TKSBrokerAPI/README_EN.md

                         40 = ERROR, 50 = CRITICAL.
 INFO (20) by default.
   --list, -l            Action: get and print all available instruments and
                         some information from broker server.
-Also, you can define --output key to save list of instruments to file, default: instruments.md.
+Also, you can define `--output` key to save list of instruments to file, default: `instruments.md`.
+  --dump                Action: get and save raw data about instruments from
+                        broker server for future re-use.
+You must define `--output` key to dump instruments to file, default:
+                        `iListDump.json`.
   --info, -i            Action: get information from broker server about
                         instrument by it's ticker or FIGI. `--ticker` key or `--figi` key must be defined!